brendanzagaeski/bug-annotations/_bugs/_template.md

     - iOS

-# The values for the fields below should exactly match the values from Bugzilla
+# The values for the fields below should exactly match the values from
+# Bugzilla.
+One exception is that you can adjust the "priority" to change the
+# bug's default sort-order on this website.
+(The site displays the bugs in
+# descending order of priority. )
+#
 # "opSys" is optional

 private: false